The billion dollar question: How can Temu sell products so cheaply?

 "Went outside, hooked it up, turned it on, water starts spurting out," she said, "and then the internal plastic lining popped, and the whole thing exploded within five minutes."

-Gianon described the refund process as convenient, quick and easy that first time.
+Gianon described the refund process as convenient, quick, and easy the first time.

 "They refunded everything like I didn't have to send anything back," she said.